 For further details, please refer to radiation safety – exposure control.

 It is mandatory to enroll in a dosimetry program where exposure calculations indicate a reasonable likelihood of radiation exposure.
-In order to work with any XED a dosimeter must be used for personal safety monitoring.
+In order to work with any X-ray emitting device (XED) a dosimeter must be worn for personal safety monitoring.
 If you are unsure whether you need a dosimeter, please review dosimetry for X-ray users.

-To obtain a dosimeter, apply for a Radiation safety badge.
-The RST will provide a brief orientation for dosimeter use and storage.
-Note that SFU leases licensed dosimeters from the National Dosimetry Services, Health Canada and dosimetry badges must be used and stored properly.
+To obtain a dosimeter, apply for a Radiation Safety badge.
+The Radiation Safety Technician (RST) will provide a brief orientation for dosimeter use and storage.
+Note that SFU leases licensed dosimeters from the National Dosimetry Services, Health Canada, and dosimetry badges must be used and stored properly.
 For more information, contact the Radiation Safety staff at : email@example.com.